-Man rescues dog trapped in hot car by smashing out window, Norfolk Animal Control charging dog owner
+Man rescues dog trapped in hot car by smashing out window; Norfolk Animal Control charging dog owner

 Jason Minson told News 3 it was more than 80 degrees Tuesday afternoon when he saw the black lab mix puppy trying to get cool inside a car parked near ODU.

-He said the window was cracked about an inch so he gave the dog water from a water bottle and it drank two full bottles!
-Minson said he had called police right away to report the dog was trapped but it took them some time to respond to the area.
-In a video Minson posted he said he thought the dog was going to die.
+He said the window was cracked about an inch, so he gave the dog water from a water bottle - and it drank two full bottles!
+Minson said he had called police right away to report the dog was trapped, but it took them some time to respond to the area.

+In a video Minson posted, he said he thought the dog was going to die.

-“It’s cruelty leaving a living being in conditions that hot, it’s cruel,” he said.
+"It's cruelty leaving a living being in conditions that hot; it's cruel," he said.

+Related: Owner of dog found in Norfolk basement pleads guilty to animal cruelty charge

 Norfolk Police said their officers can smash out a car window to rescue a dog if the circumstances call for that, but after waiting for what felt like too long already, Minson was not about to wait any longer for someone to do something.